Car Insurance Policy Review Checklist: How to Audit Your Coverage

 ✅ 4.
 Check That Your Deductible Is Still Affordable

 Your deductible is what you pay out of pocket before insurance kicks in.
-If your finances have improved, raising your deductible from $500 to $1,000 can meaningfully reduce your premium.
-If they've tightened, lowering it may be wise — even at a slightly higher cost.
+If your finances have improved, raising your deductible from $500 to $1,000 can reduce your premium by 20–30%.
+If your financial situation has tightened, lowering it may be wise — even at a slightly higher premium cost.

 ✅ 5.
 Confirm All Discounts Are Being Applied

 This is one of the most overlooked steps.
-Ask your insurer to provide a full list of discounts you currently receive — then compare it to what you may qualify for.
+Bundling, telematics, and low-mileage discounts are among the most commonly missed — and many insurers don't proactively advertise them.
+Ask your insurer to provide a full list of discounts you currently receive, then compare it against what you may now qualify for.
 Learn more about checking car insurance coverage adequacy alongside discount optimization.

 Farmers logo